rekalogika/rekalogika.dev/docs/analytics/00-intro.md

 :::danger

 These packages are still in development and not yet ready for production use.
-Not all features are implemented yet.
-The API is subject to change.
-And it does not support Doctrine ORM 3 yet.
+Not all features are implemented yet and the API is subject to change.

 :::